-To demonstrate the steps involved in adding the Custom code in SSRS Report, We are going to use the previously generated report that we shown below.
+To demonstrate the steps involved in adding the Custom code in the SSRS Report, we are going to use the previously generated report that we have shown below.
 Please refer to Formatting Date and Time article to understand the SSRS report data.
+Please check the report preview of the above link to see the data.
+As you know, it is a pretty ordinary Table Report with 14 records and formatted date and time.

 How to add Custom Code in SSRS Report